 As a member of the Early Childhood Teacher Workforce, you may be eligible to receive financial aid through the Early Childhood Access Consortium for Equity (ECACE) Scholarship Program.
 Visit this site to see if you qualify and to review the requirements for the scholarship.
 Information regarding financial support can also be found on the GSU Financial Aid webpage.

 - ● Individuals who want to earn a bachelor’s degree from an accredited university

 - ● Individuals who seek initial licensure with an endorsement in Early Childhood Education (Birth to Grade 2)

-- ● Only available to teachers currently working in an approved childcare center or as a paraprofessional in a school.
+- ● Only available to teachers currently working (full-time or part-time, not a sub) as a teacher in an approved childcare center or as a paraprofessional in a school.
 If you are a paraprofessional, view our Para to Teacher webpage.